MicrosoftDocs/microsoft-salescopilot-docs/articles/api-sample-def.md

 - Each connector API should complete its execution within 5 seconds, especially the connector actions that enhance existing capabilities.
 - Authentication is expected to be handled by the constructs in the Power Platform connector and is outside the scope of each API.
 - Current user's language is passed in the request header as `Accept-Language`.
 Use this for any language specific operations.
-- Read the following headers from the request to your connector and send them to your backend for a better diagnostics:
+- Read the following headers from the request to your connector and send them to your backend for better diagnostics:
   - x-ms-client-request-id: A unique identifier for the incoming request.
   - x-ms-user-agent: Value used as "sales-copilot".